zipenglu1/fut-web-tool/README.md

 ### Overview

-**FSU EAFC FUT Web Enhancer PLUS** is a userscript for the EA SPORTS FC Ultimate Team Web App, based on the original FSU enhancer and extended with additional automation, SBC workflow improvements, player management tools, price utilities, pack tools, and enhanced player-card information.
+**FSU EAFC FUT Web PLUS** is a userscript for the EA SPORTS FC Ultimate Team Web App, based on the original FSU enhancer and extended with additional automation, SBC workflow improvements, player management tools, price utilities, pack tools, and enhanced player-card information.

 Current version: **26.08.1**.
-The script targets the EA SPORTS FC Ultimate Team Web App and also supports related FUTBIN, FUT.GG, and EasySBC pages.
+The script targets the EA SPORTS FC Ultimate Team Web App.

 > This project is not affiliated with EA.
 Use automation features at your own risk, especially automatic SBC submission, bulk pack opening, quick selling, and auto-buying.